Overseers/simply-fetch/README.md

 # simply-fetch
-Fetch wrapper to simplify the interface and the output.
+Fetch wrapper to simplify the interface, the output, and bring back some of the comforts of request.